gradio-app/gradio/testing-guidelines/ci.md

 ##### Optional, required checks

-This sounds contradictory but what we want is check that don't _always_ need to run but when they run they _must_ pass.
+This sounds contradictory, but what we want is a check that doesn't _always_ need to run but when they run they _must_ pass.
 GitHub doesn't really have a concept of this.

 The solution is to set the check as required in the repo settings and then do the following:

 - If the job runs then the commit status is set to pending prior to the run.
 - If the job fails then the commit status should be set to failed.
-- If the job successed then then commit status should be set to success.
+- If the job succeeded then then commit status should be set to success.
 - If the job does not need to run then it should be set to success with some text explaining it was skipped.

 Determining what has changed is straightforward, we use a third-party action for this.
 But we clear need to run but also maybe not run our workflows.